monocle-h2020/camera_calibration/data_template/images/bias_readnoise/README.md

-This folder contains raw *bias* images (DNG) directly from the camera.
+This folder contains bias images.
+Both bias and read noise characteristics are determined from these.

-There will be subfolders for different ISO values.
-Each of these is flat and contains a number of images for that particular ISO value.

-ISO values are based on app values, not exif values.
+Since bias and read noise are ISO speed dependent, it is recommended to separate data by ISO speed.
+Please note that the ISO speed in EXIF data may not be accurate, as shown in the SPECTACLE paper.

-The format should be as follows:
+The following format is recommended:
-.../images/bias/iso<ISO>/
+.../images/bias/iso<ISO>/*
-where <ISO> is the ISO value.
+where <ISO> is the ISO value, and * denotes the location of the image files.